pbyrne84/zio2playground/README.md

 A repo that covers

 1. Service layering in tests including shared layering.
 As mentioned there are some gotchas.
-2. How to set up an external tool in intellij, this enables run a test without a plugin without having to focus off a coding tab.
-3. Tracing through the application using OpenTelemetry, this enables Zipkin etc. This includes setting current context from incoming headers.
+2. Tracing through the application using OpenTelemetry, this enables Zipkin etc. This includes setting current context from incoming headers.
 We want to keep the trace across system boundaries.
    Not having this sort of stuff can make a fun day a much less than fun day.
-4. How we log the trace in the logging, so we can get some kibana or similar goodness.
+3. How we log the trace in the logging, so we can get some kibana or similar goodness.
 This implementation uses logback as not everything is likely to be pure ZIO.log in an application.
 There is an example of monkeying around with the MDC in **LoggingSL4JExample**.
 This handles java util and direct SL4J logging which probably simulates a lot of production environments.
 For example, I don't think a functionally pure version of PAC4J is on anyone's todo list.